MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

 ---
-title: Block traffic from a cluster to the IMDS endpoint (preview)
+title: Block traffic from an AKS cluster to the Azure Instance Metadata Service (IMDS) endpoint (preview)
-description: Learn how to enable IDMS restriction on an AKS cluster to block traffic to the IMDS endpoint (preview).
+description: Learn how to enable IMDS restriction on an AKS cluster to block traffic to the IMDS endpoint (preview).
 author: tamram

 ms.topic: article
 ms.custom: devx-track-azurecli
-ms.date: 08/07/2024
+ms.date: 09/12/2024
 ms.author: tamram
 ---

 # Block traffic from a cluster to the IMDS endpoint (preview)

-[Azure Instance Metadata Service (IMDS)](/azure/virtual-machines/instance-metadata-service) is a REST API that's available at a well-known, nonroutable IP address (169.254.169.254).
-IMDS provides information about currently running virtual machine instances.
+[Azure Instance Metadata Service (IMDS)](/azure/virtual-machines/instance-metadata-service) is a REST API that provides information about currently running virtual machine instances.
 This information includes the SKU, storage, network configurations, and upcoming maintenance events.

-By default, all pods running in an Azure Kubernetes Service (AKS) cluster can access the IMDS endpoints.
-The default behavior introduces certain security risks for an AKS cluster.
-You can now opt to restrict access to the IMDS endpoint for non host-network pods running in your cluster.
+You can now restrict access to the IMDS endpoint from your AKS clusters to enhance security (preview).

-When IMDS restriction (preview) is enabled, nonhost network pods are unable to access IMDS endpoints.
-Nonhost network pods also cannot acquire OAuth 2.0 tokens for authorization by a managed identity after IMDS restriction is enabled, and should rely on [Microsoft Entra Workload ID][workload-identity-overview] instead.
-Host network pods and threads can continue to access the IMDS endpoints after IMDS restriction is enabled.

 [!INCLUDE [preview features callout](~/reusable-content/ce-skilling/azure/includes/aks/includes/preview/preview-callout.md)]

+## About IMDS restriction for AKS clusters

+The IMDS REST API is available at a well-known, nonroutable IP address (169.254.169.254).
+By default, all pods running in an Azure Kubernetes Service (AKS) cluster can access the IMDS endpoint.
+The default behavior introduces certain security risks for an AKS cluster:

+- Malicious users might exploit the service to obtain sensitive information, leading to information leakage.
+- Potential authentication vulnerabilities are then exposed, because applications could misuse these credentials.

+You can now opt to restrict access to the IMDS endpoint for nonhost network pods running in your cluster.
+Nonhost network pods have  `hostNetwork` set to **false** in their specs.

+When IMDS restriction is enabled, nonhost network pods are unable to access the IMDS endpoint or acquire OAuth 2.0 tokens for authorization by a managed identity.
+Nonhost network pods should rely on [Microsoft Entra Workload ID][workload-identity-overview]  after IMDS restriction is enabled.

+Host network pods have `hostNetwork` set to **true** in their specs.
+Host network pods and threads can continue to access the IMDS endpoint after IMDS restriction is enabled as they share the same network namespace with the host processes.
+Local processes in nodes may need to access the IMDS endpoint to retrieve instance metadata and therefore can still continue to access it after IMDS restriction is enabled.

 ## Before you begin

-- Make sure you have Azure CLI version x.y.z or later installed.
+- Make sure you have Azure CLI version 2.61.0 or later installed.
 Run `az --version` to find the version.
 If you need to install or upgrade, see [Install Azure CLI][install-azure-cli].

 ## Enable IMDS restriction on a new cluster